Azathothas/Stars/README.md

 - [tsirysndr/envhub](https://github.com/tsirysndr/envhub) – Manage your dotfiles, secrets and packages with ease.
 Define your $HOME as Code and re-use it everywhere (local machine, CI, server ...)  💻 🚀 ✨
 - [upleveled/notion-backup](https://github.com/upleveled/notion-backup) – Export Notion pages and subpages to a GitHub repo on a schedule (eg. to be used as a scheduled backup)
 - [vytal-io/vytal-extension](https://github.com/vytal-io/vytal-extension) – Browser extension to spoof timezone, geolocation, locale and user agent.
-- [xiadd/pastebin-worker](https://github.com/xiadd/pastebin-worker) – Yet another PasteBin based on Cloudflare Worker and KV
+- [xiadd/pastebin-worker](https://github.com/xiadd/pastebin-worker) – PasteBin based on Cloudflare

 <div id="v"></div>